 - Software, passwords and system specifications

 By signing an NDA, parties are obliged not to divulge or release confidential information disclosed to them to other third-parties or to the public domain.
-Disclosing confidential information covered under an NDA constitutes a breach of contract to which the injured party can claim damages for.
+Disclosing confidential information covered under an NDA constitutes a breach of contract for which the injured party can claim damages.

 Specifically in a scenario where a new product or technology is being developed, an NDA also protects intellectual property (usually patent) rights, which can be voided by public disclosure of a new invention.